dictyBase/Migration/DB-versioning.md

 	* ~~Table columns with default values~~
 	* ~~Unique key constraints on fields~~
 	* ~~Alter datatypes of columns in tables~~
-2. Handling data with schema migrations
+2. Handling data with schema migrations (experimentation) ~ (2 days | 06/07-06/10)
 	* SQL data dump by the same ID as schema migration
-	* Add subcommand to the tool to load and dump data using the current schema version
+	* Add subcommand to the tool to load and dump data using the current schema version (later)
-3. Manipulating how tools save schema versions
+3. Manipulating how tools save schema versions (experimentation) ~ (2 days | 06/07-06/10)

 ---